Do you know what Google’s Questions and Answers feature is?

 If you don’t, you’re not alone...

-More than 25% of businesses don’t know about (and don’t use) Google’s Q&A Feature, which means they’re not answering questions from current and potential customers on their Google My Business profile.
+More than 25% of businesses don’t know about (and don’t use) Google’s Q&A Feature, which means they’re not answering questions from current and potential customers who interact with their page.

 Why does that matter?

-Because when questions from customers go unanswered on Google, the identity and health of your business gets put at-risk.
+Because when questions from customers go unanswered on Google, the identity and health of your business are put at risk.

 What Is Google’s Questions & Answers Feature?

-It’s a question and answer tool for Google My Business profiles.
+It’s a question and answer tool for businesses registered on Google.

 And it looks like this: